sunpy/sunpy/docs/guide/data_types/maps.rst

 The header_helper functionality also includes a utility function `make_fitswcs_header` that will return a header with the appropiate FITS keywords once the map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frame` is passed.
 The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frame` is defined by the user, and contains information on the reference coordinate, the required WCS meta and the observer location.
 The function returns a `sunpy.utils.MetaDict <sunpy.utils.MetaDict>`.
+The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frame` must contain an observation time.

 The `make_fitswcs_header` function also takes optional keywords arguments including `reference_pixel` and `scale` which describe the pixel coordinate at the reference coordinate (defined by the `SkyCoord`) and the spatial